vansshika01/TetraQuest/README.md

-# TetraQuest
+# TetraQuest 🧩
-TetraQuest challenges you to fit falling Tetra-shaped blocks into a grid, clearing lines and testing your strategic skills.
-Drop and solve in this addictive Python-powered puzzle adventure!
+Welcome to TetraQuest, a fun and engaging take on the classic Tetris game built entirely in Python using the Pygame library! 🎮 This project not only revives the nostalgia of playing Tetris but also serves as a great demonstration of game development techniques in Python.